From BR Bullpen

 Biographical Information

 Jim Brosnan is best known as the author of two "diary style" books about his experience as a player, The Long Season and Pennant Race.
-His books were a revelation at the time, both because they were the first to expose baseball's warts - as Jim Bouton's Ball Four did a decade later - and because he wrote them without the aid of a ghostwriter.
+His books were a revelation at the time, both because they were the first to expose baseball's warts - as Jim Bouton's Ball Four would do a decade later - and because he wrote them without the aid of a ghostwriter.

 Brosnan pitched from 1947 to 1955 in the minors, missing the 1951 and 1952 seasons due to military service.
 He eventually broke in with the Chicago Cubs in April of 1954.
 It was the first full season for the Ernie Banks and Gene Baker double-play combination which broke the color line with the Cubs.
 He spent part of 1954 back in the minors and all of 1955 with Los Angeles in the Pacific Coast League, going 17-10 for the Angels.